Free market: Criticism

 American philosopher and author Cornel West has derisively termed what he perceives as dogmatic arguments for laissez-faire economic policies as free-market fundamentalism.
 West has contended that such mentality "trivializes the concern for public interest" and "makes money-driven, poll-obsessed elected officials deferential to corporate goals of profit – often at the cost of the common good".
 American political philosopher Michael J. Sandel contends that in the last thirty years the United States has moved beyond just having a market economy and has become a market society where literally everything is for sale, including aspects of social and civic life such as education, access to justice and political influence.
 The economic historian Karl Polanyi was highly critical of the idea of the market-based society in his book The Great Transformation, stating that any attempt at its creation would undermine human society and the common good: "Ultimately...the control of the economic system by the market is of overwhelming consequence to the whole organization of society; it means no less than the running of society as an adjunct to the market.
 Instead of economy being embedded in social relations, social relations are embedded in the economic system."

 David McNally of the University of Houston argues in the Marxist tradition that the logic of the market inherently produces inequitable outcomes and leads to unequal exchanges, arguing that Adam Smith's moral intent and moral philosophy espousing equal exchange was undermined by the practice of the free market he championed.
 According to McNally, the development of the market economy involved coercion, exploitation and violence that Smith's moral philosophy could not countenance.
 McNally also criticizes market socialists for believing in the possibility of fair markets based on equal exchanges to be achieved by purging parasitical elements from the market economy such as private ownership of the means of production, arguing that market socialism is an oxymoron when socialism is defined as an end to wage labour.

+Elizabeth S. Anderson argues that early champions of the free market were progressive and actually envisioned their effects as liberating workers from the tyranny of feudal lords, but in reality this vision evaporated following the Industrial Revolution which established large, hierarchical corporations enforcing a new corporate serfdom, and also by neoliberal orthodoxy which posited that the workplace is a voluntary contract between equals, obscuring that it is a highly asymmetrical relationship as workers, upon entering the corporate workplace, effectively surrender their rights to an "authoritarian private government" which strictly regulates both their work life, and through employment-at-will, their off-duty life by firing workers for lifestyle choices, recreational activities, political speech, social media posts, or voicing criticism about working conditions.